openrails/openrails/Source/Documentation/Manual/features-rollingstock.rst

 vehicles such as articulated steam locomotives.

 .. index::
-   single: ShapeHierarchy
+   single: ORTSShapeHierarchy

 To facilitate lighting on such locomotives and wagons, Open Rails now allows for attachment of lights to any sub-object of the shape file.
-With the ``ShapeHierarchy`` token placed in a ``Light ()`` block, the object the light will rotate and translate with can be defined using the hierarchy name of said object.
-Tools such as Shape Viewer can be used to determine the hierarchy name of a particular object in the shape file.
+With the ``ORTSShapeHierarchy`` token placed in a ``Light ()`` block, the object the light will rotate and translate with can be defined using the matrix name of said object.
+Tools such as Shape Viewer can be used to determine the matrix name of a particular object in the shape file.
 For example, *"BOGIE1"* is the standard name for the frontmost bogie.
 A light attached to this bogie could be created like so::

 	Light	(
-		comment( CNDR Side Front Truck Light ) ShapeHierarchy ( "BOGIE1" )
+		comment( CNDR Side Front Truck Light ) ORTSShapeHierarchy ( "BOGIE1" )
 		States	(	1
 			State	(
 				LightColour ( 91fedf91 )